 Fellow passengers sat at tables inside the cabin.
-We grabbed a cup of complimentary coffee and claimed the bow of the ship as our own.
-Along with the other Cairns outer reef tours, we departed the docks and headed east.
+We grabbed a cup of complimentary coffee and claimed the bow of the ship.
+Along with the other Cairns outer reef tours, we departed the docks and sailed east.
 It was a two-hour journey to our first snorkel stop, Breaking Patches Reef, an outer Great Barrier Reef just off Michaelmas Cay.

 Although we had left with all of the other boats on Great Barrier Reef day trips from Cairns, ours was the only boat at the Cairns reef, Break Patches.
 With my fins secured to my feet and the proper amount of anti-fog spit rubbed in my mask, I pushed off from the side platform into the cold, clear waters of the outer Great Barrier Reef.
-The shallow sea backlit by the shining sun made it easy to spot the bright tropical fish and a sting ray in the sand.
-I had only been in the water for a few minutes and I was already claiming the Great Barrier Reef snorkeling tour from Cairns a success.
-The colors were vibrant, the clarity incredible, the experience phenomenal.
+The shallow sea backlit by the shining sun made it easy to spot the bright tropical fish and a sting ray swimming below.
+I had only been in the water for a few minutes and I was already claiming this Great Barrier Reef snorkeling tour a success.
+The colors were vibrant, the clarity incredible, the experience phenomenal!